Maikel Garcia Preview, Player Props: Royals vs. Tigers

 Maikel Garcia At The Plate

-- Among qualifying hitters in MLB play, he ranks 35th in batting average, 68th in on-base percentage, and 126th in slugging.
+- Among the qualifying hitters in baseball, he ranks 35th in batting average, 68th in on-base percentage, and 126th in slugging.

-- Looking at the 119 games he has played this year, he's homered in four of them (3.4%), and in 0.8% of his trips to the plate.

-- In 33.6% of his games this year, Garcia has picked up at least one RBI.
-In seven of those games (5.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- In 33.6% of his games this season, Garcia has driven in at least one run.
+In seven of those games (5.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.